jpkoenig1/2d-playground-redot/README.md

-A silly to keep learning Godot/Redot while I'm on the go.
+A silly repo to keep learning Godot/Redot while I'm on the go.

 Using free assets from:

 [Hayb](https://hoyb.itch.io/free-gb-village)

 [Toadzillart](https://toadzillart.itch.io/ui-pack)